ccswbs/UoGd7-Training/HALT.md

 ###Adding Alt Text from the Drupal Text Editor

 From the Drupal text editor, click on the image icon in the menu bar.
 This action will open a window like this:

 ![WYSIWYG image properties window](/images/alt-text-wysiwyg.png)

+Add short, descriptive alternative text in the "Alternative Text" field.

 ##Lists